top of page

 2. Removing the smoldering ashes

-Unlearning your conditioning and patterns, processing the fear and hesitation, the shame that keeps us stuck
+• Unlearning your conditioning and patterns, processing the fear and hesitation, the shame or guilt that keeps us stuck

 3. Rising as the Phoenix

-Finding your authentic self - the person who has always been there, lying dormant, waiting to be released
+• Finding your core self - the person who has always been there, lying dormant, waiting to be released

 Our primary drive as humans is connection, and doing this work of building separation and boundaries, so you can better connect to yourself and others, can feel stressful, counterintuitive, selfish and maybe even scary, and I commend you for taking the risk to trust the process of recovering from narcissistic abuse.